South Africa May 28-June 2, June 2023

 The three forts are pentagonal reinforced, with more fire range possibilities through numerous facets.
 Attacks from any direction could be warded off by revolving guns on their ramparts.
 To prevent infantry attacks, loopholes were built into the walls.
 Trenches, barbed-wire entanglements and fortified rooms were erected as reinforcements.

 Fort Kapperkop.
 Klapperkop, is the name of the hill where the fort is located.
-It was supplied with a paraffin engine powered generator for electricity, a telephone and telegraphic links.
+It was supplied with a paraffin engine-powered generator for electricity, a telephone and telegraphic links.
 Running water was supplied from a pump station in the Fountains Valley.

 Unlike the other forts in the surrounding area, the design incorporated a moat as well as a drawbridge.
 The moat was never filled with water.
 Fort Klapperkop was armed with a 155mm Creusot gun (“Long Tom”), a 37 mm Maxim-Nordenfeldt cannon, three Martini-Henry hand-maxims and a 65 mm Krupp Mountain Gun.
 As with the other forts, men and armament were gradually withdrawn and sent elsewhere during the course of the war.
 Never a shot in anger was fired from this fort.

 Van Wouw Museum.
-The house is an upscale Pretoria suburb and consists of a one story brick structure with a thatch roof.
+The house is an upscale Pretoria suburb and consists of a one-story brick structure with a thatch roof.
 It houses a visual arts display from the University of Pretoria.

 Anton van Wouw (1862 – 1945) was a Dutch-born South African sculptor regarded as the father of South African sculpture.
 He moved to Pretoria at 28.
 His first commission was the monumental statue of Paul Kruger on Church Square.

 One of his most notable pieces of work is the figure of a woman used in the Women’s Monument (bronze statue honouring the role the Voortrekker women played in the Great Trek located at the base of the Voortrekker Monument, a powerful bust of General Christiaan de Wet and the statue of Louis Botha in Durban.
-He also portrayed indigenous peoples and among these smaller sculptures some of his finest work can be found.
+He also portrayed indigenous peoples and among these smaller sculptures, some of his finest work can be found.

 Greek Orthodox Church.
 Has a grand central dome.
 Open only two days a week and was closed when I was there.
 Built in 1969 by the Hellenistic Community of Pretoria.

 Javett Art Centre.
-Run by the University of Pretoria, there are exhibits on children drawing on cloth, some great wire sculptures, photograpy, a collection of not-so-interesting art, and the amazing Mapungubwe gold collection, a collection primarily of West African gold from the 19th and 20th century.
+Run by the University of Pretoria, there are exhibits on children drawing on cloth, some great wire sculptures, photography, a collection of not-so-interesting art, and the amazing Mapungubwe gold collection, a collection primarily of West African gold from the 19th and 20th century.
 60 R reduced.

 Pretoria Art Museum.
 An exhibition of a Slovenian artist (not great), a great metal sculpture of man with “girders” for limbs and some Township art.
 12 R reduced